 National Public Radio (NPR) is one of the biggest names in podcasts.
 They organize their podcasts with a directory page, which keeps their programs organized and easy to find–which is useful, with nearly 50 podcasts in their directory!

 If you have more than one podcast, or just a lot of content to organize, take a page from NPR’s book and build your site with a directory theme.
 MyListing is a particularly well-designed theme, with card set-up, advanced filtering, events, and more.

 Using Multipurpose Themes as Podcast Website Themes

-Time to think outside the box–a WordPress theme doesn’t have to have the word “podcast” in the title to be a good fit for your show!
+Time to think outside the box–a WordPress podcast theme doesn’t actually have to have the word “podcast” in the title to be a good fit for your show!
 Most feature-rich website templates come with audio embed capabilities, so even if it’s not specifically marked as a “podcaster” theme, you’ll be able to play your show on your site.